 In April 2020, the Company executed a sublease for another office facility in Redwood City, California for a three-year term commencing on June 1, 2020.
 The lease agreement provides for early termination if the Company or Sublandlord elects to terminate the lease by providing the other party at least 180 days prior written notice.
 The early termination may only occur on or after the expiration of the 18th full calendar month of the sublease term.
-The lease term for this lease is 18 months as the possible exercise of the early termination option by the Sublandlord is not within the Company's control.
 The monthly base rent during the term is less than \$0.1 million and is subject to an annual increase of 3.5%.
 The Company is responsible for its share of real estate taxes, common area maintenance and management fees.